 Where can you purchase an SSL Certificate?

 If you are like myself and purchase your web hosting and domain separately, you will have two places to do a price comparison.
-I recommend HostGator (*affiliate link) for hosting.
+I recommend HostGator (aff link) for hosting.
 They are affordable and provide great customer service.
-I also recommend Name Cheap (*affiliate link).
-You can get your domain name at a very affordable price, including one year of WhoisGuard for free.
+For domains I use Name Cheap (aff link).
+You can get your domain name at a very affordable price, including WhoisGuard for free.
 Plus they also offer a variety of SSL Certificates, especially for eCommerce websites.

 How many SSL Certificates do I need to purchase?